 - Best Uses for These Greenworks Batteries

 - Greenworks 60 V and 80 V Battery FAQ

 You may be familiar with the Greenworks line of tools, but if you are not, let us explain quickly.
 You probably know about gasoline-powered lawn care and landscaping equipment, and power tools too.
-Gas-powered tools have some advantages, such as a lot of power, they don’t require battery recharging or an electric outlet and cord, and they tend to be fairly easy to use.
+Gas-powered tools have some advantages, such as a lot of power.
+They don’t require battery recharging or an electric outlet and cord.
+Too, they tend to be fairly easy to use.

 However, if you are worried about the cost of fuel, if you hate polluting the environment, if you hate the smell of gas engine fumes, and you hate the noise created by gas powered tools, you may want to look into something electric.
-To be specific, you might want to check out tools and machines that are cordless and battery powered, which brings us back to the Greenworks brand name.
+To be specific, you might want to check out tools and machines that are cordless and battery powered.
+Now, this brings us back to the Greenworks brand name.

 However, there is a difference between the various batteries that can be used for these tools.
 Some of the most popular Greenworks batteries include the Greenworks 80 Volt Battery and the Greenworks 60 Volt Battery.
 We wanted to compare the 80 volt and 60 volt options, so you know which one is better for you.

 GreenWorks Pro 60-Volt Max 2.5-Amp Hours Rechargeable Lithium Ion (Li-ion) Cordless Power Equipment Battery